Shirakumo/lichat-protocol/README.md

         ```
         Where `ANY` stands for any particular character, and `NONE-OR-MORE` stands for an arbitrary number of arbitrary characters.
 When matching a single "character" with `ANY`, the Unicode Collation Algorithm rules must be followed.
 The query value matches if at least one of its strings matches.
    1. Should any of the fields not match, the update is removed from the list.
+1. The list of updates is sorted in order of their `clock` with the lowest being first.
+1. The first N updates are dropped off the list, where N corresponds to number in the `offset` field.
+If `offset` is not specified, 0 is assumed.
+1. The first N updates are kept and the rest dropped off the list, where N is an internal server limit, which must be at least 50.
 1. The list of updates is split into multiple lists such that each list can be reliably sent back to the user.
 1. For each list of updates, the list is put into the `search` update's `results` field and the update is sent back.